customgento/docs/pages/child-product-data-m2.md

 ### Key Features:

-1. **Dynamic Change of Product Data:** As soon as a customer chooses an option of a configurable product, the values of the following attributes are adapted:
+1. **Dynamic Change of Product Data:** As soon as a customer chooses an option of a configurable product, the values of the following attributes are changed performantly via AJAX:
    - Product Name
    - SKU
    - Short Description